Why Your Business Needs Agile Partnerships

 MCCPs role was to direct the department to make sense of the consumer world around them, as well as giving it golden insights as to how the public were interpreting and responding to what they were seeing and hearing.

 In the early days of the pandemic, the process of listening involved the detangling of public emotion at a time of empty streets with an eerie feeling that we were entering the ‘end of days’.
 Every week, MCCP listened to consumers as they provided feedback on public health communications which allowed the department gain a clear knowledge of what they were absorbing as well as understanding new concepts such as “flattening the curve”

 While pace was an important part of the process, it was not the sole concern.
-MCCP were conscious of the need to deeply listen to the consumer voice and respond in a clear and insightful way.
+MCCP was conscious of the need to deeply listen to the consumer's voice and respond in a clear and insightful way.
 MCCP combined its research and planning resources to facilitate this process and allow it to quickly revert back to the department with rich deconstructed comms insights and suggested actions.